Antoni Czortek: Fighting for his life in Auschwitz

 The Gestapo were looking for him, and he eventually had to leave Warsaw and stay in the countryside near Grójec, with his wife’s family.
-Shot in the leg by a German patrol (he continued to limp until his death), Czortek was recognized and sent to Auschwitz.
+Shot in the leg by a German patrol (he continued to limp for the rest of his life), Czortek was recognized and sent to Auschwitz.
 His heroic struggle for survival is still remembered in Poland.
 Czortek, who had the number 139559, was forced by the SS guards to participate in boxing matches.
 Altogether, he took part in fifteen fights there, most of them with much heavier inmates, and one with an SS trooper named Walter, this last fight was crucial, as if he were defeated, the Germans intended to kill him.
 In 1944 he was transferred to Mauthausen-Gusen, and in the spring of 1945 was freed by the Americans.

 After the war

 Upon returning to Poland, Czortek settled back in Warsaw, but in 1947, after losing a fight to an unknown boxer from Częstochowa, he left the capital and moved to Radom.

 As he later told reporters, he was too ashamed to stay in Warsaw after his unexpected loss, and gladly accepted the offer from Radom.
 His wife was a native of Warsaw and did not want to move, but they were promised a two-bedroom apartment and she relented.

 Czortek fought until 1949, winning the Polish national championship.
 He then became a coach in Radom, teaching amongst others the Olympic champion Kazimierz Pazdzior.
 Czortek was well-respected and was made an honorary citizen of Radom, and was frequently invited to galas and banquets.
 In summer of 1978 Czortek had a cameo part in Polish boxing feature movie Clinch directed by Piotr Andrejew (film released in 1979).

 Czortek died on January 15, 2004, in Radom, and is buried at a local cemetery.